 - Can the Approval Routing Form be signed electronically?No, the Approval Routing Form cannot be signed electronically.
 The form is completed by the Policy Owner either by downloading from the web page and completing it electronically, or downloading, printing, and completing it manually.
 Once all of the fields within the document are complete, the form is signed and forwarded to the vice president for approval.

 - Who approves policies?As a policy is standardized or developed, it goes through a review and approval process.
 The VP’s identify existing policies for conversion to electronic format and/or prepare new policies as needed.
 The policy is submitted to policy administration for review by Pennsylvania’s State System of Higher Education Legal, President’s Council, and the Policy Advisory Committee.
 New or substantially revised policies are referred to appropriate constituents for review and recommendation.
 Policies are then submitted to President’s Council.
 New or substantially revised policies are posted on the University web page for 10 business days for public opinion.
-Policies are then submitted to the Council of Trustees for review and adopted as "official" policies.
+Policies are submitted to the Council of Trustees for informational purposes based on the President's recommendation.
+The President approves all policies, which can be viewed on the University Policies website.

 - What is the role of Policy Administration?Policy Administration, with input from policy owners, will develop, oversee and maintain the University’s system wide policy-making process by facilitating the development, review, approval, and maintenance of University policies, and act as the official repository and point-of-contact regarding University- wide policies.